dextermiranda98-ui/CyberSec-Foundations-Portfolio/README.md

 🛡️ Enterprise Cyber Range: Offense & Defense Lab

-Project Overview
+📌 Project Overview

 This project is a full-scale simulation of a corporate enterprise environment designed to operationalize the CIA Triad (Confidentiality, Integrity, and Availability).
 The lab consists of deploying a multi-tier vulnerable corporate network, executing sophisticated attack vectors, and engineering detection/defense mechanisms using industry-standard SIEM and XDR ecosystems.

-💻 The Hardware Environment
+💻 Hardware & Virtualization Architecture

 Host Device: Dell XPS 13